Microsoft Sales Meet Estimates; Cloud Concerns Hit Shares

 Adjusted profit in the period ended Dec.
 31 rose to $8.58 billion, or $1.10 a share, compared with the $1.09 average estimate of analysts polled by Bloomberg.
 Sales climbed 12 percent to $32.5 billion, Microsoft said Wednesday in a statement, matching predictions.

-Microsoft’s market value soared above many of its peers during the quarter as investors bet its cloud and enterprise-software business was more stable than other parts of the technology market.
-While the company’s Azure revenue grew 76 percent, the closely watched segment’s growth rates have slowed from the near-doubling that business posted each quarter in 2017 and early 2018.
+Microsoft’s market value soared above its peers during the quarter as investors bet the company’s cloud and enterprise-software business was more stable than other parts of the technology market.
+While Microsoft’s Azure cloud-services revenue grew 76 percent, the closely watched segment’s growth rates have slowed from the near-doubling that business posted each quarter in 2017 and early 2018.
 At the same time, the PC market, which had been showing signs of stability, resumed a steeper decline in the December period.

 "Microsoft went through a period of hyper-growth -- they are still seeing growth, but the comparable numbers have gotten harder," said Daniel Ives, an analyst at Wedbush Securities.
 "The company went from massive beats to an in-line quarter and that’s been a dose of reality as it wasn’t the blowout some people hoped."